hzeller/folve/README.md

 a HTTP status server.
 Let's use some example filters from this distribution;
 if you are in the Folve source directory, you find the directory `demo-filters/` that contains subdirectories with filters.
-Let's choose the lowpass and highpass filter to play with:
+Let's choose some filters to play with:

     $ mkdir /tmp/test-mount
-    $ ./folve -c demo-filters/lowpass -c demo-filters/highpass -p 17322 -f \
+    $ ./folve -c demo-filters/SantaLucia -c demo-filters/lowpass \
+              -c demo-filters/highpass -p 17322 -f \
               /path/to/your/directory/with/flacs /tmp/test-mount

 Now you can access the fileystem under that mount point; it has the same structure as your original directory.